 If you are considering taking legal action to solve a problem, there may be more than one court, tribunal, or other body to which you can bring your claim.
 It is useful first to prepare an overview of the different options and assess the advantages and disadvantages of each, before deciding where to bring your case.

-In some instances, it may even be possible and useful to file complaints in more than one place at the same time.
+In some instances, it may even be possible and useful to file complaints in more than one of these places at the same time.
 However, be aware that some courts will refuse to hear a case if the same issue is already being considered or has already been decided by another court.

 When selecting a court or tribunal for your legal complaint, you may wish to consider the following: